Sandman star stole set item when no one was looking

 The fact that actors steal items from film sets isn’t exactly new.
 Ryan Reynolds, for example, stole Deadpool’s costume after completing filming the feature.

-“I liked wearing the suit so much, I ran away with one of them.
+“I liked wearing the suit so much that I ran away with one of them.
 I’m probably going to get myself in trouble for saying that.
 But I waited 10 years to make this movie!
 So, I’m leaving with the blessed suit!”, commented the Marvel star.

 Daniel Radcliffe, the interpreter of Harry Potter in the Magic Universe, also took home 2 glasses of his character.